CompassSecurity/pipeleak/readme.md

 Filter the scanned projects by using the `--owned` flag to only process projects owned by you.

+Filter the scanned projects by using the `--member` flag to only process projects you are a member of.

 Limit the scanned nr of jobs by using the `--job-limit` flag.

 ## Customizing Scan Rules